knsiczarnamagia/wave3-magical-drones/README.md

 ## About The Project
 This projects was developed by a team of five Computer Science students as part of a session-long initiative, affectionately referred to as a "project wave," 🌊, under the guidance of the "Czarna Magia" Artificial Intelligence Student Society.

 Our primary objective was to create a model capable of converting satellite images into detailed maps.
-To achieve this, we built our own paired dataset by scraping satellite imaginery and maps from Polish cities, which served as a foundation for training our model.
+To achieve this, we built our own paired dataset by gathering satellite imagery and maps of Polish cities through [QGIS](https://www.qgis.org/) software, which served as a foundation for training our model.
 Throughout the project, we investigated several model architectures, including CycleGAN, pix2pix, and GeoGAN.
 Ultimately, we selected and implemented a CycleGAN-based model, now deployed as a fully functional web application with both frontend and backend integration.

 ![Our objective](concept.png)